mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Rendering-HTML.md

 }
 ```

-References are usually neeeded when there is no good way to perform a desired task in a declarative manner, for example, setting focus to an element or measuring the size of an element.
+References are usually needed when there is no good way to perform a desired task in a declarative manner, for example, setting focus to an element or measuring the size of an element.
 References can also be used for components and here they have wider application than with DOM elements.
 Mimbl promotes using components just as regular JavaScript object and that means communicating with them by direct property manipulation and method invocations.
-We will be talking more about coponents in the next unit, but here is an example when a Parent component uses a reference to a Child component to tell it what color to use for its text:
+We will be talking more about components in the next unit, but here is an example when a Parent component uses a reference to a Child component to tell it what color to use for its text:

 ```typescript
 class Child extends mim.Component